 What are the scenarios that will face the’export to the U.S. After the recent elections in the American country?
-Italian companies are having to deal with the new trade policies announced by the U.S. administration, which include a significant increase in the import duties.
+Italian companies are having to deal with the new trade policies announced by the US administration, which anticipate a significant increase in import duties.
 Tariffs could go as high as 60% for goods from China and as high as 100% for Chinese cars, while other countries are expected to see an increase of 10%.

-These measures have raised concerns among analysts, who are assessing the repercussions of these policies on inflation and economic growth in the United States, as well as the effects on global trade balances.
-Against this backdrop of uncertainty, it is natural that the Italian companies will question on the possible consequences and opportunities that could result from the new political situation in the US.
+These measures have raised concerns among analysts, who are assessing the repercussions of such policies on inflation and economic growth in the United States, as well as their effects on global trade balances.
+In this context of uncertainty, it's natural that Italian companies will question on the possible consequences and opportunities that could result from the new political situation in the US.
 While some fear a slowdown in exports, others see opportunities to diversify markets and strengthen trade relations with other countries.
 It is therefore crucial to analyze not only the challenges, but also the potential positive repercussions that could emerge in this new scenario.

-International trade plays a key role in the Italian economy.
-Italy ranks at the fourth place in the world in terms of export volume, along with Japan and South Korea, and 12th in terms of imports globally.
+International trade plays a fundamental role in the Italian economy.
+Italy ranks fourth place in the world by export volume, alongside Japan and South Korea, and twelfth in imports globally.
 Currently, the’export to the U.S. accounts for about 40% of national GDP, confirming itself as a key driver of economic growth and balance of payments.
-In 2024, Italian exports increased by 3.7%, with projected growth of 4.5% in 2025 and 4.2% on average in the following two years.
+In 2024, Italian exports increased by 3.7%, with growth projected at 4.51% in 2025 and 4.21% on average over the following two years.
 Italian exports are estimated to can overcome ii 650 billion by 2024, reaching 679 billion this year.
-Over the past three years, Italian exports have grown more than other European countries.
+In the last three years, Italian exports have recorded growth superior to other European countries.
 (Source: Infomercatiesteri)

 In particular, the United States represents the second largest market for Made in Italy products, with an expected export of more than 67 billion euros in 2024.
 Exporting to the United States is therefore crucial for many Italian companies, which have seen a Steady increase in their sales in the U.S. market in recent years.

-With the election of Donald Trump to the presidency of the United States, the political “America First” introduced a more protectionist and nationalist approach, raising concerns for Italian companies active in the U.S. market, particularly considering the increase in duties on imported products.
+With Donald Trump's election to the presidency of the United States, the political “America First” introduced a more protectionist and nationalist approach, raising concerns for Italian companies active in the U.S. market, particularly considering the increase in duties on imported products.
 But is the situation really that worrisome?

-During Trump's first term, tariffs were introduced on many Italian products, to which Europe responded with duties on agricultural and other goods.
-The Biden administration has maintained these trade barriers and promoted reshoring, implementing policies to support the made-in-the-USA production“.
+During Trump's first term, tariffs were introduced on numerous Italian products, to which Europe responded with duties on agricultural products and other goods.
+The Biden administration has maintained these trade barriers and promoted reshoring, implementing policies to support “Made in USA" production“.

 The new post-election scenario thus heralds a return to the “America First” approach, characterized by protectionist policies that not only increase tariffs and penalize exports, but also aim to reduce taxes e stimulate domestic production.
 This direction has reassured stock markets, causing U.S. stock prices and the value of the dollar to rise, while U.S. government bond rates have risen.